openshift/enhancements/enhancements/authentication/pod-security-admission-autolabeling.md

 will be reconciled according to the [PSa Label Synchronization Controller](#psa-label-synchronization-controller) section.

+### Workflow Description

+Described in the sections above.

 ### Risks and Mitigations

 #### PSa Label Synchronization Risks